 Some colleges allow students to minor in areas of business that are a little broader, such as international business, business law, supply chain management, or information sciences and technology.
 Other schools allow students earn a double major in management and human resources, finance, or other related degrees.

-A bachelor’s degree is an important credential in the world of business, and this will be the only requirement for many entry-level positions.
-Additional credentials, such as a project management certificate might help you get in the door or improve your career prospects once you complete your program.
+A bachelor’s in management is an important credential in the world of business, and this will be the only requirement for many entry-level positions, though some employers may only require an associate in management.
+Additional credentials, such as a project management certificate or any other certificate in management might help you get in the door or improve your career prospects once you complete your program.

 Ideal Candidates for Management

 Successful managers have the ability to think critically, communicate effectively, and act decisively.
 Staff will depend on you to identify needs, problem-solve solutions and do it so in a way that keeps the business thriving.

 The Bureau of Labor Statistics (BLS) also encourages managers to build skills related to interpersonal communication and team-building.
 The ability to motivate and instruct employees, as well as facilitate productive brainstorming sessions between co-workers, is prized by all companies, but especially those who rely on innovative thinking.

 The BLS tracks data for two dozen managerial careers, and these sectors vary considerably in terms of earnings, projected sector growth, and other factors.
 Administrative service managers, for instance, earn a median salary of $77,890, and that particular career is expected to grow 15% between 2010 and 2020.
 Compensation and benefits managers, on the other hand, earned more than $100,000 per year — but that career path is only projected to increase by 3% during the same period.